 Michael's portfolio (both underwater and topside) covers the polar regions, temperate waters and the tropics.
 He has a passionate interest for polar bears and Arctic whales.

 Originally from Belgium, Michael relocated to Grand Cayman, Cayman Islands in 2008.
 Although the underwater world attracted him since he started diving in 1992, a dive accident several years later kept him land-locked for a long time.
-When Ellen Cuylaerts — a renowned wildlife photographer — challenged him back into the water in 2011, his rediscovered dedication for diving became life changing.
+When he was challenged back into the water in 2011, his rediscovered dedication for diving became life changing.

 Michael recognized the impact of storytelling through pictures and film and used this platform to create awareness of the remarkable wildlife realm to the broad public.
 At the heart of his films is showing people the beauty and fragility of this blue planet, from the depths of the warm waters to the white vastness of the polar regions.
 Michael produces films with integrity, serving to both educate and inform the general public about environmental issues dear to him.